tianyi-lab/HallusionBench/README.md

 python evaluation.py
 ```

-You can use your own API key for GPT4 evaluation by editing the code [here](./evaluation.py#L9).
-We can also provide API key for evaluation if you need.
+You can use your own API key for GPT4 evaluation by editing the code [here](./utils.py#L10).